RapidSoftwareSolutions/Marketplace-Google--Package/README.md

 | pageToken  | String| The continuation token, which is used to page through large result sets.
 To get the next page of results, set this parameter to the value of `nextPageToken` from the previous response.

 ## Google+.getActivitiesBySearchQuery
 Search public activities.For large result sets, results are paginated.
+For large result sets, results are paginated.
+For the most up-to-date search results, do not use a pageToken older than five minutes.
+Instead, restart pagination by repeating the original request (omitting pageToken).

 | Field      | Type  | Description
 |------------|-------|----------